razterizer/Termin8or/README.md

   * High-level functions: `begin_screen()`, `end_screen()`.
 These take care of color restoration, clearing screen, hiding the cursor etc, except for the resizing of the terminal window.
   * `draw_frame()` : Draws a simple frame around your frame buffer.
   * `draw_game_over()`, `draw_you_won()` : Draws wavy banners in the FIGlet font Grafitti.
 Used by `GameEngine` if those features are enabled.
+* `Text` : Handles text output and translates Color enum items to corresponding color values depending on platform compiled.
+Is also responsible for creating the appropriate ANDI escape sequences for the TTY and such.
+* `ScreenHandler` : Contains the screen buffers (char / fg-color / bg-color) and manages transparency etc. It outputs the contents to the terminal via a privatly owned `Text` object.
+* `SpriteHandler` : Manages bitmap sprites (`BitmapSprite`) and vector sprites (`VectorSprite`).
+A sprite can be controlled programmatically or be attached to a `RigidBody` object.
+Both sprite classes support sprite animations.